 Lady Antebellum’s second Best Country Album Grammy in as many years means more accolades for MTSU after the 54th Grammy Awards ceremony Feb.
 12.

 “Own the Night,” the trio’s third album, garnered the win for Hillary Scott, a 2004-06 MTSU recording-industry major and member of the group, as well as for engineer Clarke Schleicher (B.S. ’80).
-Both were Grammy winners in 2011 for “Need You Now.”
+Both were Grammy winners for 2010’s “Need You Now.”

 Scott and Schleicher were two of nine MTSU alumni and/or former students nominated for their work on musical releases ranging from country to contemporary Christian to bluegrass.